 Eric joined Watsi on September 19th, 2016.
 Six years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Eric's most recent donation traveled 8,500 miles to support Esther, a 22 year old student from Kenya, to fund surgery for a fractured ankle so she can return to her studies and walk again.
+Eric's most recent donation traveled 8,800 miles to support Savong, a 28-year-old hairdresser from Cambodia, to fund a mastoidectomy.

 Esther is a 22 year old woman, living in Kenya.
 She is currently in her final year of school, pursuing a course in hospitality.
 Esther is supported by her mother, a widow, who runs a small grocery.
 Two weeks ago, Esther slipped on a staircase and broke her left ankle.
 At the local facility where Esther was initially taken, she was administered pain medication.
 An X-ray was performed at a second facility, and it was recommended that Esther undergo surgery to repair the fracture.
 Esther chose to visit the doctors at our medical partner, African Mission Healthcare Foundation, and now she is scheduled for surgery on January 5th, at AIC Kijabe Hospital.
 While Esther is currently unable to walk without support and without pain, the scheduled fracture repair surgery should restore her mobility.
 Now she needs your help to cover the $979 cost of the procedure.
 Esther says: “I am unable to go to school due to the fracture.
 I cannot walk and need the surgery to be able to use my leg again.”